 From time to time, conflicts of interest may arise from the appointment by the Depositary of its delegates.
 For example, the Depositary may place the Company's cash on deposit with a bank which is an associate of the Depositary.
 It is therefore possible that a conflict of interest could arise.
-The Bank of New York Mellon and any other delegates are required to manage any such conflict having regard to the Regulations and its duties to the Depositary as more particularly set out at Section 2.3.
+The Custodian and any other delegates are required to manage any such conflict having regard to the Regulations and its duties to the Depositary as more particularly set out at 2.3.3.